 The SDG National Implementation Plan 2018 -2020 commits Government to consult with national stakeholders in the preparation of Ireland's VNR.
-As part of this commitment, Ireland has undertaken to forward a Compendium of national stakeholder observations directly to the UN HLPF for inclusion on the Forum's official website.
+As part of this commitment, Ireland also undertook to forward a Compendium of national stakeholder observations directly to the UN HLPF for inclusion on the Forum's official website.

 In providing contributions, stakeholders were encouraged to consider and respond to the following three questions: